About us

 Our Story

-Fluid Biomed is a medical device start-up founded by two neurosurgeons, Dr. John Wong and Dr. Alim Mitha, at the University of Calgary who have developed a polymer-based stent that can heal a blood vessel by diverting blood flow away from a weak brain aneurysm.
-Working together for the past two decades to help people with stroke, their drive and commitment to improve patient health sparked a vision to create a radical new stent to cure a wide variety of aneurysms with greater efficiency and safety.
+Fluid Biomed is a medical device company founded by two neurosurgeons, Dr. John Wong and Dr. Alim Mitha, at the University of Calgary who have developed a polymer-based stent that can heal a blood vessel by diverting blood flow away from a weak brain aneurysm.
+Working together for more than two decades to help people with stroke, their drive and commitment to improve patient health sparked a vision to create a radical new stent to treat a wide variety of aneurysms with greater efficiency and safety.

 our research